What is caching?

 Currently Website Pro caches all content that matches the following criteria for 1 hour:

 - The response was ok (200 status code)

 - GET or HEAD requests (so not posting content)

 - No URL parameters:

-- Request is not to the admin panel www.example.com/wp-admin/anything
+- The request is not to the admin panel www.example.com/wp-admin/anything

 - Just posted the comment they’re looking at

 WordPress Plugins can also implement some level of caching.

 Finally, customers can also make changes/updates in the staging environment (only available for Website Pro), and when pushed to Live, the cache is cleared automatically.